 On 20th August Jeremy Corbyn made a semi-surprise visit to Totem Sustainability’s offices at the BTC Stevenage (we knew it was a labour politician but not who it was).
 I had the opportunity to talk business and sustainability with the Labour leader and participate in a panel with Jeremy Corbyn, Sharon Taylor (Leader of the Council at Stevenage Borough Council) and Jill Borcherds (Prospective Parliamentary Labour Candidate for Stevenage).
-Over the coming weeks I’ll be writing a 6-part analysis of the discussions, analysing their proposals and giving my opinion on the topics discussed.
 Responses may have been shortened and paraphrased for ease of reading, full transcript and recording are available.

 In light of the governments 2050 Net Zero Carbon target, and recent publicity of Extinction Rebellion and Greta Thunberg, I’m starting with Labour’s plans for the energy: